-- Connect with the authors on Twitter.
+- Connect with the authors on Twitter or LinkedIn.
 Follow them.
 Add them to a public list.
-Share their articles with a mention/comment.
+Share their articles with a mention.
 Ask a question.
 Send a compliment.
 But don’t be annoying.

 - Put together a polished project/article/idea with mass appeal.
 Something that many people will find fascinating, as I discussed earlier (do interesting stuff).

-Blogging and SEO are and always will be linked.
+Travel blogging and SEO are, and always will be linked.

 I’ve named the lead photo using that keyword, along with its “alt” tag and caption.
-I’ve also linked back to this post from other pages on my site using the main keyword.
+I’ve also linked back to this post from other pages on my travel blog using the main keyword.

 When you search for “professional travel blogger” (or whatever you want to rank for), Google shows related searches at the bottom of the page.
 Try to incorporate a few of these terms within your article as well.

-Along with on-page SEO, building the authority of your site is also incredibly important.
+Along with on-page SEO, building the authority of your travel blog is also incredibly important.
 That means acquiring backlinks from other sites to yours through guest posting, major media features, high-profile mentions, writing useful guides that naturally get linked to, etc.

 SEO is a huge topic, but if you want to read more about it, I highly recommend studying everything you can find on the Moz.com SEO Bible.
 Clicking through it quickly doesn’t count, spend a few hours (days?) reading everything!

 7: Build An Email List